All posts

 What This Comparison Does Not Cover

-• Tax implications of using a mailing address in a particular state.
-Having a virtual mailbox in California does not create California tax nexus for a foreign-owned LLC with no California operations, but the analysis depends on specific facts.
-See tax residency determination guide.
+• Tax implications of a mailing address in a particular state.
+A California virtual mailbox doesn't create California tax nexus for a foreign-owned LLC with no California operations, but the specifics matter.
+See tax residency guide.

-• Banking requirements beyond the mailing address.
-Some banks require an in-state address or a verified physical office.
-See Mercury vs Wise vs Relay comparison.
+• Banking requirements beyond the address itself.
+Some banks want an in-state address or verified physical office.
+See banking comparison.

-• Virtual office services (meeting rooms, phone answering, receptionist) offered by Alliance Virtual Offices, Regus, or WeWork — these are broader office services that include mail handling as one component.
+• Virtual office services (meeting rooms, phone answering) from Alliance Virtual, Regus, or WeWork.
+Those are broader office products that happen to include mail.

 Frequently Asked Questions